-Some days ago when I was travelling to Bhubaneswar I happened to meet a person who is currently incubated in Bangalore based SELCO Incubation Center that works in the field of Clean-Tech.
+Some days back when I was travelling to Bhubaneswar I happened to meet a person who is currently incubated in Bangalore based SELCO Incubation Center that works in the field of Clean-Tech.
 He was in Bhubaneswar to look for opportunities for business.
 According to him, Bhubaneswar is now in the phase into which Bangalore was, in the early 1990s.

 After Tier 1 cities like Bangalore, Delhi –NCR, Hyderabad and Chennai, smaller cities like Cochin, Bhubaneswar, Jaipur and Indore are emerging as the new start-up hubs of India.
-Since the last decade Bhubaneswar has seen sprawling growth of Startups.
-Tatwa Technologies was founded by Mr. A.K Mohanty and Tapendra Senapati in 2002 as an IT services company, now Tatwa Technologies has ventured into Business Technology Services, Mobility & m-Commerce solutions.
-HelloDoctor24x7 Pvt Ltd was founded in 2010 by Sanjay Das is a tele-consultation company that connects specialist doctors with the patients.
+Since the last decade, Bhubaneswar has seen sprawling growth of Startups.
+Tatwa Technologies was founded by Mr A.K Mohanty and Tapendra Senapati in 2002 as an IT services company, now Tatwa Technologies has ventured into Business Technology Services, Mobility & m-Commerce solutions.
+HelloDoctor24x7 Pvt Ltd was founded in 2010 by Sanjay Das is a teleconsultation company that connects specialist doctors with the patients.
 Incubated in KIIT-TBI, it raised 20 Lakh Seed fund from Angel Investors.
 It has also been awarded the Best Private Sector Initiative of the year and 2nd Prize in E-Health Private sector Initiative category in 2010.
 To name some of the Bhubaneswar based promising startups are: AMOKart, Medioctor, SlickAccount and SakRobotix.
 The Startup Journal is also headquartered in Bhubaneswar.

 Other responsible elements for the growing number of startups in Bhubaneswar are government support and encouragement.
 KIIT-TBI is an initiative of KIIT University and is supported by government organizations like MSME, and DST (Department of Science and Technology).
-It is recognized as a TBI (Technology Business Incubator) in 2008 by National Science and Technology Entrepreneurship Development Board (NSTEDB).
-It has wide network with all the TBIs of the country and international links with AABI (Asia Pacific), European UKBI and US NBIA.
+It is recognized as a TBI (Technology Business Incubator) in 2008 by the National Science and Technology Entrepreneurship Development Board (NSTEDB).
+It has a wide network with all the TBIs of the country and international links with AABI (Asia Pacific), European UKBI and US NBIA.

-Roboticswares P Ltd, an incubated company founded by Mr. Gautam Kumar has been awarded the Young Innovators Award at EmTech India 2011, by MIT’s Tech review magazine.
+Roboticswares P Ltd, an incubated company founded by Mr Gautam Kumar has been awarded the Young Innovators Award at EmTech India 2011, by MIT’s Tech review magazine.
 The startup has also been featured in the article “50 Start-Ups to bet on” in the DARE magazine.
 He was also recognized as Super Achiever at India leadership Summit in 2012.

 The state government of Odisha has dedicated a support scheme to promote entrepreneurship.
-It launched Odisha Youth Innovation Fund to encourage entrepreneurship among youths with innovative ideas.
+It launched the Odisha Youth Innovation Fund to encourage entrepreneurship among youths with innovative ideas.
 It has a total deposit of Rs 2 Crore.
 The deserving innovators will be rewarded with Rs 50000 for new ideas and Rs 1 Lakh for any demonstrative technology.